Date of Award

 The study concludes that Transition Services had little or no effect on the quality of life of these students, and that there are a variety of major issues that arose in regard to district level employees' perception, parents not understanding their rights under IDEA, and to the perceived quality of life expressed by the student participants.

 Finley, Joseph A. Jr., "A Qualitative Study of the Effects of Transition Services on the Quality of Life for Post-High School (0 - 2 years) Students with Down's Syndrome who are Educable Mentally Retarded" (2002).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 260.